by Texas Homesteader ~

 Dehydrated Tomato Leather Makes Pizzas FAST!

-I like to have these in the pantry because I kid you not – you roll them on top of your pizza crust (or tortilla in this case) and just start piling on toppings – no other step is necessary.
+They’re shelf stable & speed up this quick tortilla pizza even more!
+I kid you not – you roll them on top of your pizza crust (or tortilla in this case) and just start piling on toppings.

-The toppings rehydrate the leather as the pizza is cooking.
-I LOVE these things!
-Obviously you can use tomato paste here if you don’t have leather.
-But if using paste I’d sprinkle on a little Italian seasoning to give it a little pizza sumpin’.
+Obviously you can just use tomato paste here if you don’t have seasoned tomato leather.
+But if using paste I’d sprinkle on a little Italian seasoning to give it a little pizza-flavored sumpin’.

-Then a light sprinkling of cheese to anchor my fillings to the crust, and I start adding my toppings.
+On top of the tomato layer I add a light sprinkling of cheese to anchor my toppings to the pizza.
+Then I start adding my toppings, pepperoni, diced veggies, etc.

 Links In This Post: